Geometric integration of ODEs using multiple quadratic auxiliary variables: Numerical examples

+The MQAV midpoint method is now applied, which does not coincide with the AVF method in this case for this choice of $\tilde{H}_1$ and $\tilde{H}_1$.
+In addition, we also consider the following higher-order methods: a three-stage fourth-order DISRK method (DISRK4), an eleven-stage sixth-order DISRK method (DISRK6) \cite{kalogiratou2014sixth} and a 15-stage eighth-order composition method (C8) \cite{suzuki1993higher}.
+The values for the substeps $b_i$ are presented in appendix \ref{sec:coeffs}. \\

 A total of eight numerical methods are implemented.
 The first four are the conventional MP2, DISRK4, DISRK6 and C8 methods applied to the original ODE \eqref{2intODE}.
-The latter four methods are the reduced-degree versions of these methods, denoted by RD-MP2, RD-DISRK4, RD-DISRK6 and RD-C8.
-The methods are implemented as compositions of the RD-MP2 method \eqref{rdmp2} or the standard MP2 method by equation \eqref{comp}.
-Using the initial condition $\bx_0=(1/2,1/2,1/2)^T$ and over the time interval $[0,1]$, the convergence of the six methods are tested and the results are displayed in figure \ref{fig:convergence}.
-Here, we observe all the expected orders.
-From the same initial conditions, the numerical solutions are calculated over the time interval $[0,100]$ with a stepsize of $h = 1/20$.
+The latter four methods are the MQAV versions of these methods, denoted by MQAV-MP2, MQAV-DISRK4, MQAV-DISRK6 and MQAV-C8.
+Using the initial condition $\bx_0=(1/2,1/2,1/2)^T$ over the time interval $[0,1]$ the convergence of the six methods are tested and the results are displayed in figure \ref{fig:convergence}.
+Here, we observe the expected orders.
+The numerical solutions are calculated from the same initial conditions over the time interval $[0,100]$ with a stepsize of $h = 1/20$.
 The numerical solutions are plotted in figure \ref{fig:phase lines}.
-Here we see that the RD methods remain on the intersection of the two isosurfaces $H_1(\bx)=H_1(\bx_0)$ and $H_2(\bx)=H_2(\bx_0)$, whereas the conventional methods drift off.
+Here we see that the MQAV methods remain on the intersection of the two isosurfaces $H_1(\bx)=H_1(\bx_0)$ and $H_2(\bx)=H_2(\bx_0)$, whereas the conventional methods drift off.
 The integral errors $H_i(\bx_k)-H_i(\bx_0)$ are presented in figure \ref{fig:H1_error}.
-We see that the RD methods preserve the integrals to within machine precision, while the conventional methods do not.
-Furthermore, the MP2 and DISRK4 methods lose stability early on in the simulation.
+We see that the MQAV methods preserve the integrals within machine precision, while the conventional methods do not.
+Furthermore, the MP2 and DISRK4 methods lose stability early in the simulation.